 - Have fresh basil you want to use up?
 Try that in place of the dried basil.
 Just add it closer to the end of the cooking time.

 - Want things a bit less spicy?
-Try sweet Italian sausage instead, or omit the crushed red pepper flakes.
+Try sweet Italian sausage or mild Italian sausage instead of the hot and spicy Italian sausage, or omit the crushed red pepper flakes.

 - Not into using wine, or don't have any on hand?
 Swap it for chicken stock!